How to Make An Engaging and Effective Training Video

 People process visuals faster and better, making videos the best media to impart knowledge and skills.
 In addition, viewers retain 95% of a message when they watch it in a video compared to 10% when reading it in text.

-Training videos have been adopted for many industries like education, corporations, medical and entertainment.
+Videos for training is widel y used in education, corporations, healthcare, and entertainment.
 Creating training videos is beneficial in the following ways:

 Training videos are great tools for simplifying complex and abstract ideas into digestible understandable information.
 When you create training videos, its of the utmost importance to know the different types that exist so that you make the most suitable decision which helps you make great training videos.